The Children's Hospital: Here's when the next episode is on BBC Scotland

 Posted by NHS Grampian on Thursday, 24 September 2020

-In tonight’s episode, which airs on BBC Scotland at 8pm, cameras follow 14-year-old Jason after he arrives in the resuscitation unit following his quad bike crash.
+In tonight’s episode, which airs on BBC Scotland at 8pm, cameras follow Lexie as consultant paediatric anaesthetist Kay talks the five-yera-old through her operation which will see surgeons fix the tube connecting her bladder to her kidneys.

-Medics suspect he has broken the longest, strongest bone in the human body, leaving the teen in excruciating pain.

-Elsewhere in the High Dependency Unit, 14-month-old Helena is struggling to breathe.
-She was born with a cleft palate and had corrective surgery.
-However, she has now developed sleep apnea which can lead to growth, learning and even heart problems.
+Elsewhere in the hospital, Magnus, 9, has made the trip from Orkney to recieve a drug infusion for his Chron’s disease, and dentist Laurean and nurse Sarah work to reassure 10-year-old Abigail who need to have four molars removed.

 Each episode will focus on a different story while showcasing the dedication from the extraordinary NHS staff at the Foresterhill hospital.